 Cantus Populi is considerably smaller in size than the Pius X Hymnal, constituting 150 hymns, chants for the ordinary of the Mass, and a small collection of psalmody.
 The 1964 SSA edition was given an alternate title from the original: Cantus Populi: A Collection of Psalms, Hymns & Chants.
 This edition was also larger than the 1963 SATB version as Marier added more chant, hymnody, and psalmody to the later version.
 In order to compensate for the missing items in the SATB version, Marier created a separate supplement published by McLaughlin & Reilly in 1966.
-This supplement, Supplementary Chants, Psalms and Hymns for Cantus Populi has its own index and an index incorporating the additional material into the existing hymnal.
-That same year McLaughlin & Reilly published Psalms and Hymns for Ecumenical Worship, an abbreviated version of the supplement that Marier modified by removing the chant items.
+This supplement, Supplementary Chants, Psalms and Hymns for Cantus Populi has its own index and an index incorporating the additional material into the existing hymnal.20 That same year McLaughlin & Reilly published Psalms and Hymns for Ecumenical Worship, an abbreviated version of the supplement that Marier modified by removing the chant items.21

-&lt;sup>19 Theodore Marier, Accompaniments for Cantus Populi: High Keys (Boston: McLaughlin & Reilly, 1963, 1964, and 1966).
+19 Theodore Marier, Accompaniments for Cantus Populi: High Keys (Boston: McLaughlin & Reilly, 1963, 1964, and 1966).

 The first section of the hymnal provides the texts for the "Dialogue Mass" with responses in Latin and in English.
 Similar to the hybrid Latin-English Roman Missal that was published in 1965, the English and Latin texts were presented alongside one another using the official English text of the Mass approved by the National Conference of Bishops of the United States.
 As in the Pius X Hymnal, Marier composed many of the hymn harmonizations, thirty in total (Table 3.5), and one newly-composed hymn, We Rejoice God's Holy People.
 Some of the hymnody is borrowed from the Pius X Hymnal, while in a few instances he composed his own harmonization to hymns such as Spirit Seeking Light and Beauty (Example 3.8).
 This hymn was especially meaningful to Marier and was sung at his funeral and at his wife Alice's funeral.
 Cantus Populi included some modern hymnody, such as Sydney Nicholson's hymn Lift High the Cross.
 The psalmody in Cantus Populi was the first appearance not only of the Responsorial Psalm form, but also of Marier's own system of psalmody.
-Marier's contribution to the Responsorial Psalm form will be covered in detail in Chapter V.
+22 Marier's contribution to the Responsorial Psalm form will be covered in detail in Chapter V.

 Unlike the Pius X Hymnal, which printed all of the plainchant antiphons, hymns, and Mass ordinary in modern notation with organ accompaniment, the plainchant material in Cantus Populi is printed in chant notation with no accompaniment.
-The contents of Cantus Populi, the small size of the book, and the inclusion of the Latin-English Order of Mass all contribute to the
+The contents of Cantus Populi, the small size of the book, and the inclusion of the Latin-English Order of Mass all contribute to the conclusion that this hymnal was meant to be used specifically during the period of transition between the pre- and post- Vatican II era.

-&lt;sup>20 Theodore Marier, ed., Supplementary Chants, Psalms and Hymns for Cantus Populi (Boston: McLaughlin & Reilly, 1966).
+20 Theodore Marier, ed., Supplementary Chants, Psalms and Hymns for Cantus Populi (Boston: McLaughlin & Reilly, 1966).

-&lt;sup>21 Theodore Marier, ed., Psalms and Hymns for Ecumenical Worship (Boston: McLaughlin & Reilly, 1966).
+21 Theodore Marier, ed., Psalms and Hymns for Ecumenical Worship (Boston: McLaughlin & Reilly, 1966).